BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-triplestores-in-python.md

 ```

 Finally, in this format of linked data, recursive functions are incredibly useful to traverse a graph
-from one node to another, or in the case of `triples`, from one subject to another.
+from one node to another.
+Or, in the case of `triples`, from one subject (row) to another.
 Here, we will
 use recursion to find the list of all parent lithology classifications above `Rhyolite`.

 ```python